voberle/adventofcode/2021/README.md

 - Day 18 was complicated, and it's a typical day that was made harder both by using Rust, and by my habit of always converting the input into some data structure instead of just manipulating a string.
 - In Day 19 I struggled to understand the description for the orientations.
 Fortunately trying out all options ended up working.
 - Day 20 was original in that the real input had something extra versus the test.
 Luckily for me, I noticed it quickly.
+- Day 23 had a nice elegance to it, with Dijkstra used in a bit less classical way.

+In the last days, there were 3 problems that I had the most difficulties with and that required several days:

+- Day 21, the Dirac dice.
+I was stuck for a while, because I had misunderstood the part 2 and my part 1 implementation wasn't very clean.
+Once I understood the problem correctly, I started over and it wasn't that hard.
+- Day 22, the cuboids, where I wanted for a while to avoid doing the cube geometry.
+It turned out to be what needed to be done, and while not easy, it was doable.
+- Day 24, with instructions analysis.
+Step after step I got closer there until I managed, but it took a while.

 ## Days